paulvmking/Game-of-Kings/README.md

 # UX

  #### Potential Customers
-  - Mainly adults looking to compete but minors can enter with parents/guardians consent.
+  - Mainly adults looking to compete but minors can enter too.
-  - Can be any skill level as multiple tournaments will be displayed for varied ages and levels.
+  - Can be any skill level as multiple tournaments will be displayed for varied levels.
   - Will have an interest in making money off a small registration fee.
   - Will like to have the option of entering an online tournament due to Covid-19 restrictiong physical events.